Increased metallicity of Carbon nanotubes because of incorporation of extended Stone-Wales' defects: an ab-initio real space approach: Methodology

 where the site labelled basis $\{i\}$ is used for representation, $\{i,j\}$ refer to nearest neighbour pairs in the material and $\langle i| j \rangle = \delta_{ij}$ .

-The recursion transformation of basis from $\{|i\rangle\}$ to $\{|u_n\rangle\}$, which converts the tight-binding Hamiltonian into a Jacobian matrix has been described in great detail by Haydock {\sl et.al.} \cite{vol35}$^-$\cite{hhk2}.
-Note that there is absolutely no symmetry restriction on the matrix : no translation symmetry or local geometric symmetries.
+The recursion method transforms the set of basis from $\{|i\rangle\}$ to $\{|u_n\rangle\}$, which converts the tight-binding Hamiltonian into a Jacobian matrix.
+It has been described in great detail by Haydock {\sl et.al.} \cite{vol35}$-$\cite{hhk2}.
+Note that there is absolutely no symmetry restriction on the matrix: no translation symmetry or local geometric symmetries.
 It is enough that the basis is denumerable.
 The recursion method does not necessarily invoke the Bloch Theorem and therein lies its strength.

-Now, the diagonal element of Green's function in matrix representation given as :
+The diagonal element of the Green's function in matrix representation is: